digitaldanieldev/data-quality-check/README.md

 load-test-wget_logs.txt

+# docker
 ## dockerignore
-exclude folders listed here when using COPY . . in the Dockerfile
+exclude folders listed here when using COPY . . in the dockerignore
+## build
+docker buildx bake